EMI · Emotional Metabolism Index

 Measure your organizational immune system

-Five dimensions.
-25 questions.
-About 5 minutes.
-You get a score from 0 to 100, your archetype placement (Brittle → Regenerative), and an action plan scoped to your role and industry.
+Phase 0 (5 questions) plus EMI (25 questions).
+About 6 minutes.
+You get a Purpose-clarity read first, then an EMI score from 0 to 100, your archetype placement (Brittle → Regenerative), and an action plan scoped to your role and industry.